vvasabi/phpbb3-emoji/README.md

 This is a work in progress MOD for phpBB3 that converts iOS emojis into HTML images.
 This MOD is based on dpaanlka’s work posted on [phpBB forums](https://www.phpbb.com/community/viewtopic.php?f=70&t=2111155).

 Emoji images are mostly from [github/gemoji](https://github.com/github/gemoji).
 Any_SoftbankSMS.txt is from [Apple](http://opensource.apple.com/source/ICU/ICU-461.13/icuSources/data/translit/Any_SoftbankSMS.txt?txt).
+NamesList.txt is from [Unicode Consortium](http://www.unicode.org/Public/6.2.0/ucd/).

 ## Installation